 Before the best-selling book Midnight in the Garden of Good and Evil hit bookshelves, Savannah was a quiet little town founded by the Yamacraws, a Native American tribe.
-Funded by the emergence of cotton in the 1700s, Savannah’s cash crop became a quick feed to riches.
+Funded by the emergence of cotton in the 1700s, Savannah’s cash crop became a quick feed to the rich.
 Over time, Savannah grew into one of Georgia’s wealthiest, fortunate and progressive cities.

 Flights to Savannah drop visitors in a land of magnolia trees and mint juleps, Spanish moss and stately mansions, and nowhere else in the country will you find a more hospitable city.
 Savannah is happy to have you.